Mariah Carey And Bryan Tanaka Split, Diva Sick Of ‘Footing The Bills’ For Backup Dancer Boyfriend

-Mariah Carey and her backup dancer boyfriend Bryan Tanaka reportedly called it quits with the diva pulling the plug after almost 5 months of being together.
+Mariah Carey and her backup dancer boyfriend, Bryan Tanaka, reportedly called it quits with the diva pulling the plug after almost five months of being together.
 According to reports, the singer put a halt to their relationship due to his “spending habits” and “insane jealousy.”

 Mariah Carey and Bryan Tanaka’s whirlwind romance recently reached a sad ending.
-In a recent report by TMZ, it was revealed that the couple’s split was triggered by two things – Tanaka’s jealousy over Nick Cannon and Carey getting sick of “footing the bills.”
+In a recent report by TMZ, it was revealed that the couple’s split was triggered by two things: Tanaka’s jealousy over Nick Cannon and Carey getting sick of “footing the bills.”

 I've been to Dubai a few times before and I didn't think it could get any better… but this trip definitely has topped them all! #Moments #MuchLove